Diablo-D3/dotfiles/README.md

 These are my own dotfiles.
 I share them to make it easier for other people to understand how maintain their own.
 I suggest you make your own dotfiles repo from scratch, and do not fork my, or anyone else's, dotfile repo.

-I use [dotbot](https://github.com/anishathalye/dotbot) to automate the task.
-I use a custom modularized dotbot config to achieve this.

 ## Installation

 `git clone --recursive https://github.com/Diablo-D3/dotfiles.git ~/.dotfiles && ~/.dotfiles/install`